jones58/typespotting/README.md

   - drew a rectangle on the images in photoshop, then wrote down the x and y positions of those rectangles by:
     - finding the coordinates of the rectangles top-left corner from the properties bar.
     - getting the max x y value by adding the width to the x value and adding the height to the y value.
+  - I plugged these values into my JS (after dividing by 4) and it was great to see the game working as it should.

 - During user testing, the idea for some background music came up.  my partner suggested music from the albums that use Cooper Black.
 I wanted fast tempo ones so I went through them and found ten tracks that I thought would work.
 I chose the instrumentals so it wouldn't interfere with the user's experience of the game, but serve as a backing track.